Market power: Oligopoly power

 It is salient to note that only a few firms make up the market share.
 Hence, their market power is large as a collective and each firm has little or no market power independently.
+For firms trying to enter these industries, unless they can start with a large production scale and capture a significant market share, the high average costs will make it impossible for them to compete with the existing firms.
 Generally, when a firm operating in an oligopolistic market adjusts prices, other firms in the industry will be directly impacted.

 The graph below depicts the kinked demand curve hypothesis which was proposed by Paul Sweezy who was an American economist.
 It is important to note that this graph is a simplistic example of a kinked demand curve.

 Oligopolistic firms are believed to operate within the confines of the kinked demand function.
 This means that when firms set prices above the prevailing price level (P*), prices are relatively elastic because individuals are likely to switch to a competitor's product as a substitute.
 Prices below P* are believed to be relatively inelastic as competitive firms are likely to mimic the change in prices, meaning less gains are experienced by the firm.

 An oligopoly may engage in collusion, either tacit or overt to exercise market power and manipulate prices to control demand and revenue for a collection of firms.
 A group of firms that explicitly agree to affect market price or output is called a cartel, with the organization of petroleum-exporting countries (OPEC) being one of the most well known example of an international cartel.